Clemson University Logo

 What is Clemson’s motto?

-Clemson University’s motto, “Who will tear us apart now?” demonstrates a strong sense of unity and connection within their community.
+Clemson University’s motto, “Who will tear us apart now?” demonstrates a strong sense of unity and connection within its community.
 It shows the strong connection between Clemson students, alumni, faculty, and staff.
 Clemson has a rich military heritage, and the motto reflects the solidarity and camaraderie inherent in military tradition.
 As a land-grant university, Clemson is committed to serving the community through education, research, and outreach.
-This motto is a source of pride for Clemson alumni and motivates students and alumni to maintain ties to the university, participate in its traditions, and contribute to its legacy.
+This motto is a source of pride for Clemson alumni and motivates them to maintain ties to the university, participate in its traditions, and contribute to its legacy.

 What is Clemson University known for?